Make your own indoor park

 Perhaps because our cushions are brown, I’m not really sure, but this time our jumping pit evolved into a “mucky mud pit” in which my toddler kept getting stuck and had to be rescued by his Mama.

 This one may be seen as dangerous, so I caution you to do this only if you feel comfortable and safe in doing so.
-My toddler would be jumping off of something anyways, so I try to provide him with a safer platform to do it from.
-We pulled our cushioned foot stool/ottoman to the jumping pit for my stunt man to do his thing from.
+My toddler would be jumping off of something anyway, so I try to provide him with a safer platform to do it from.
+We pulled our cushioned footstool/ottoman to the jumping pit for my stunt man to do his thing from.

 Our slide was rather pathetic this time.
 We propped up the end to the toy box to slide down.
 He kept getting stuck, and it was rather slow.
 But, my Sammy had a great idea!
 He remembered this problem from before and grabbed a little blanket to sit on.
 When I pulled the blanket it made a great, quick slide.
 And a great arm workout for me, too!